 At the end of the war – the soviet troops ordered the complete dismantlement of the factory aside from the Einflughalle, the airstrip and a few other administration buildings.
 Despite the massive use of slave labor from the nearby concentration camp (totaling to over 14000 by September 1943) – Ernst Heinkel was only classified as a “Follower” (mitläufer) by the Denazification process.
 It is worth looking at the Operation Paperclip – as the Allies seemingly had no problems with war criminals as long as they provided valuable technology.
 In 1950, Heinkel started production of scooters and cheap cars.
 He died in 1958 in Stuttgart – shortly after, the Heinkel Werke resumed the production of Aircraft in Stuttgart.

 The Soviet troops then continued to use the Flugplatz Oranienburg as an airfield for their own troops.
 At first the base was used for transport aircraft, until the Soviets stationed the 239.
 OGvVP (Otdelnij Gwardeski Vertoletnij Polk – Independent Guard Helicopters Regiment) and the 9.
 OVE (Otdelnaja Vertoletnaja Eskadrilja – Independent Helicopters Squadron) there.
+The Flugplatz Dallgow – which was attached to the Löwen Adler Kaserne in Elstal– was closed down in 1960, upon which all aircraft and personel were moved to Oranienburg.
 After 1994, the two helicopter regiments were moved to Jefremov and Nowosibirsk, Russia.

 The Russian troops pulled out in 1994, and since then most of the Soviet-made buildings have been torn down.
 Almost all of the tarmac has been removed, while a giant supermarket distribution center and solar panel field have moved on to the former airbase.